SEKOIA-IO/sol-query-library/README.md

 * Seconds: e.g. 7 seconds `ago(7s)`
 * Now: e.g. time of query execution `now()`

-Time ranges can also be specified in SKQL:
+Time ranges can also be specified in SOL:

 ```sql
 events